space to create

 The Dance Studio Theatre houses performances of faculty, guest artist, and student dance concerts, as well as dance master classes and community workshops by faculty and artists in residence.
 A classroom for the extensive schedule of study in all styles of dance, the Dance Studio features a professionally installed dance floor, theatrical lighting and sound system, mirrors and bars that can be draped for performances, and a riser system to accommodate an audience of 80 at each performance.

-Each spring, the Dance Program presents Dance Emerge in the Dance Studio Theatre: an exceptional studio concert featuring the work of advanced student choreographers.
+Each spring, the Dance Program presents Dance Emerge in one of the Studio Theatres: an exceptional studio concert featuring the work of advanced student choreographers.
 Executed with vitality and vision, these dances are the product of a semester-long collaboration to develop new works in an intimate setting.
 Works range from the raw and robust to the sophisticated and delicate, and the experience of dance in the studio setting connects audiences with the dance and the dancers in exciting ways.